PriyaR2005/AICTE-AIML-GHG/README.md

 # AICTE-AIML-GHG

-📊 Supply Chain Emission Factor Prediction (AICTE GHG Week 2) This repository presents an end-to-end data science project focused on predicting Supply Chain Emission Factors with Margins for U.S. industries and commodities using historical data from 2010–2016.
-This task was undertaken as part of AICTE GHG (Green House Gas) Week 2 challenge.
+📊 Supply Chain Emission Factor Prediction
+This repository presents an end-to-end data science project focused on predicting Supply Chain Emission Factors with Margins for U.S. industries and commodities using historical data from 2010–2016.
+This task was undertaken as part of AICTE GHG (Green House Gas) .

 📁 Dataset
 The dataset used is an Excel file containing detailed emission factors for various industries and commodities, categorized by year.
 Key features include: